Cornerstone University: Campus

-On Saturday, October 7, 2006, the W. Wilbert and Meryl Welch Tower was dedicated during Cornerstone's 2006 Homecoming.
+On October 7, 2006, the W. Wilbert and Meryl Welch Tower was dedicated during Cornerstone's 2006 Homecoming.
 The clock tower has a four faced clock near its top.
 The tower stands 110 ft tall, and also has a WOOD-TV traffic camera on the southeast side of the tower.
 The clock tower is located between the Gainey Conference Center and Bolthouse Hall on campus.

 Athletics

 The Cornerstone athletic teams are called the Golden Eagles.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Wolverine–Hoosier Athletic Conference (WHAC) since the 1992–93 academic year.

-Cornerstone completes in 20 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, golf, soccer, tennis, track & field, volleyball and wrestling; while women's sports include basketball, bowling, cheerleading, cross country, golf, soccer, softball, tennis, track & field and volleyball.
+Cornerstone competes in 20 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, track & field, volleyball and wrestling; while women's sports include basketball, cheerleading, cross country, golf, soccer, softball, track & field and volleyball.

-Mascot

 The official mascot is Rocky the Golden Eagle.
 The baseball team's honorary mascot is Buster the Bulldog.

-Accomplishments

 Cornerstone has won the NAIA Men's Basketball Championships (Division II) in 1999, 2011 and 2015.